ipfabric/docs/docs/Getting_Started/Platform_First_Steps/00-quick_start.md

 ## Accessing User Interface

-Prior to accessing the main IP Fabric UI you will need to create an `admin` account in the System Administration
+Prior to accessing the main IP Fabric UI, you will need to create an `admin` account in the System Administration
 page: [Creating The First IP Fabric User](03-access_ui.md#accessing-the-main-user-interface)

 ## Applying IP Fabric License

-In order to access the Main IP Fabric User Interface a License must be uploaded to IP Fabric.
-Please contact your salesperson for the license key and follow instructions at [Accessing The Main User Interface](03-access_ui.md#accessing-the-main-user-interface)
+In order to access the main IP Fabric user interface, a license must be uploaded to IP Fabric.
+Please contact your salesperson for the license key and follow the instructions at [Accessing The Main User Interface](03-access_ui.md#accessing-the-main-user-interface)